mmbman/Katagiri/jewel-mirror-awareness.md

 “...Fukan Zazen-gi” A translation of this work appears in *Zen Master Dogen*, by Yunto Yokot and Daizen Victoria (Weatherhill, New York and Tokyo, 1976), pp. 45-47, and *How to Raise an Ox*, by Francis Dojun Cook, (Center Publications, Los Angeles, 1979), pp 95-98.

-“...nonthinking” J.: fu-shiryo.
+“...nonthinking” J.: *fu-shiryo*.
 This is variously translated as "not thinking, " "non-thought," or "the unthinkable."
 I have followed Yokoi and Victoria (op. cit.) in using "nonthinking" to denote the state which is independent of thought or absence of thought.

 “...peace is war.”
 The reader should note the fundamental difference between this usage and the similar slogan in George Orwell's *1984*.
 Katagiri Roshi is not re-defining the state of war as one of peace, but pointing out the essential unity of all states.